ableinc/ScoreSystem/README.md

     username: "whoIef00ds",
     name: "Whole Foods",
     biography: "The official Twitter account for the Whole Foods brand.
 Parody.",
-    noteFromDeveloper: 'This is a paraody account.'
+    noteFromDeveloper: "This is a paraody account with improper parody labels."
 },
 {
     username: "j0hn50n4ndjohnson",
-    name: "Johsnon & Johnson",
+    name: "Johsnon & Johnson Parody",
     biography: "The official Twitter account for Johnson & Johnson.
 A global leader in healthcare.
 Parody.",
-    noteFromDeveloper: 'This is a parody account.'
+    noteFromDeveloper: "This is a parody account with proper parody labels."
 },
 {
     username: "foodlionus",